potpiejimmy/dncash-io/README.md

 ### 7. Confirm tokens from cash devices

 After a token has been successfully claimed by a cash device, the cashout or cashin process is performed and the cash device notifies dncash-io about the result of the cash process.
-In the confirmation call, only the token state can be updated, and only from state LOCKED to one of COMPLETED (completed normally, amount to be settled/marked for clearing), FAILED (technical failure), CANCELED (operation canceled by the user), REJECTED (process rejected or aborted by the system), RETRACTED (dispensed money retracted).
+In the confirmation call, the token state can be updated only from state LOCKED to one of COMPLETED (completed normally, amount to be settled/marked for clearing), FAILED (technical failure), CANCELED (operation canceled by the user), REJECTED (process rejected or aborted by the system), RETRACTED (dispensed money retracted).
+Also, the field lockrefname can be updated, for instance to hold a custom cash-side transaction reference (will be part of the clearing information later).
 In addition, the amount can be updated to the actual deposit or dispense amount (optional)

 ### 8. Live token update on Token API